 A cover letter, that includes the following information, should accompany the business plan submission:

 - Team captain’s name, email address, home address, phone number, year in school, and major

 - Same information as above for all other team members (Remember your team must include at least one current student from the Lubar School of Business)

 The Entrepreneurial Awards Committee will review each business plan submitted and then select those individuals/teams who will be invited to orally present their plan.
 All oral presentations are limited to 10 minutes, followed by 10 minutes of Q&A by the Entrepreneurial Awards Committee.

 Entrepreneurial Awards Committee

-The Entrepreneurial Awards Committee is made up of Lubar School and UWM faculty and staff with expertise in entrepreneurship, and members of Milwaukee’s entrepreneurial community.
+The Entrepreneurial Awards Committee is made up of Lubar School and UWM faculty with expertise in entrepreneurship, and members of Milwaukee’s entrepreneurial community.